unrealcv/unrealcv/docs/reference/model_zoo.rst

 Model Zoo
 =========

 We provide compiled virtual worlds to play with.
 All the digital contents belong to the original author.

-If the program crash for any reason, you can report `an issue <https://github.com/unrealcv/unrealcv/issues>`__.
+- Notice: Model Zoo is in experiment now.
+If you are beginners, we highly recommend you try RealisitcRendering first to avoid some unknown bugs.
+If any bugs you found, you can report `an issue <https://github.com/unrealcv/unrealcv/issues>`__.
+We will fix reported bugs as soon as possible.

 ..
 TODO: add more formal license information
     The community maintained games will be hosted in the [github wiki page](http://).

 ..
 Make sure links in this page is always accesible.
 If I need to move files to a new place, link the new place.
 Do not use version in the filename, use _master.zip as suffix.
 So that when others share the link, they always share the _master link.

 Run the downloaded binary